solrevdev/solrevdev.github.io/_drafts/instagram-basic-display-api.md

 **Background**

 A while ago I was working on a project that consumed the [Instagram Legacy API Platform](https://www.instagram.com/developer/).

 ![](https://i.imgur.com/PHCXZXK.png)

-To make things easier there was fantastic libray called [InstaSharp](http://instasharp.github.io/InstaSharp/) which wrapped the HTTP calls to the Instagram API endpoints.
+To make things easier there was fantastic library called [InstaSharp](http://instasharp.github.io/InstaSharp/) which wrapped the HTTP calls to the Instagram API endpoints.

 ![](https://i.imgur.com/YgLkx4K.png)